Honeywell Aerospace: World War II & defense

-Garrett AiResearch's (now part of Honeywell) first major product was an oil cooler for military aircraft that allowed the Douglas DB-7, and Boeing's B-17 and B-25 bombers to fly at higher altitudes.
+Garrett AiResearch's first major product was an oil cooler for military aircraft that allowed the Douglas DB-7, and Boeing's B-17 and B-25 bombers to fly at higher altitudes.
 Garrett also developed and produced the pressurization technology for the pressurized cabins in the B-29 bomber and the air expansion cooling turbines for the Lockheed P-80 Shooting Star.

 During World War II, the invention of the Norden bombsight allowed bomber planes to hit precision targets from high altitudes, but at 25,000 feet a single degree of oscillation in the plane's flight course threw a bomb 400 feet off its target.
-The Flight Control Equipment system commonly known as "auto-pilot" was initially invented by Sperry (now part of Honeywell Aerospace) so World War II bomber planes could fly steady enough to hit precise targets from high altitudes.
+The Flight Control Equipment system commonly known as "auto-pilot" was initially invented by Sperry so World War II bomber planes could fly steady enough to hit precise targets from high altitudes.
 The first Honeywell C-1 autopilot installation was on a B-17 in 1942.

 The C-1 autopilot system created rumors in mainstream media regarding crewless autopilot planes flying for thousands of miles, creating diversions for enemy squads and maintaining a steady flight despite extensive damage.
 The autopilot technology was kept secret until 1943, when it became clear Germany had caught wind of it by salvaging downed US bombers.

 Sperry, Bendix and Grimes all produced equipment for World War II planes like instruments, navigation, electronics, wheels and lighting systems.

 During World War II Bendix made just about every ancillary instrument or equipment for military aircraft.
-Garrett Corporation initially produced intercoolers, aircoolers and cabin pressurization regulators.
+Garrett Corporation initially produced intercoolers, air coolers and cabin pressurization regulators.
 During the war Garrett expanded to manufacturing its own actuators, auxiliary power units, mechanical shutters and turbochargers.
 Since then all of these companies have merged and ultimately became a part of Honeywell.

 Honeywell was responsible for many of the cockpit technologies in the first mass-produced, four-engine heavy bomber, the B-17 Flying Fortress.

 In the beginning of the war most turbochargers were manually controlled superchargers that used mechanical energy from the engine to force air into the combustion process through the intake manifold.
 The exhaust based turbocharger most common today was first created for World War II bomber planes and became stock equipment on B-17, B-24 and B-29 bombers.

 World War II was a boon for Garrett AiResearch, but the company had already been advertising peace-time products and created a New Products Investigation Group to identify post-war aerospace technology ideas.
 Nevertheless, the war's end resulted in deep cutbacks and layoffs for Garrett Corporation.
 The B-36 had more than 10,000 Garrett products in it and helped carry the company through the post-war transition.
 By 1948 Garrett Corporation had a $7.5 million backlog.